knavillus1/respect/respect_mcp/instructions/execute-task.md

   artifact_id: "<ACTIVE_TASK_ID>"
   status: "COMPLETED"
 ```
-- If the mode is `CONTINUOUS` mode or if the `FULL AUTO` latch is enabled, repeat steps until all TASKPRD tasks are complete.
+- If the mode is `CONTINUOUS` mode or if the `FULL AUTO` latch is enabled, repeat steps until all TASKPRD tasks are complete, keep iterating and do not return to user.

 ### TASKPRD completeion
 - When all TASKPRD tasks are marked complete use the `update_artifact_status` tool to update the status of this TASKPRD artitfact to completed: